To adopt a stance is to use it, at a particular moment, as a way of addressing a problem of meaningness.

 As I explained earlier, stances are unstable.
 Frequently one adopts a stance only for a few seconds or minutes, before abandoning it for another one.

 Mostly, people are not aware of the stances they adopt.

-To commit to a stance means to decide to adopt it consistently in the future.
+To commit means to decide to maintain a stance consistently in the future.
 For example, you might resolve always to adopt mission as an approach to purpose, rather than materialism.